Shoofly/DoctrineMultiSchemaBundle/README.md

 ## Configuraiton

-**IMPORTANT:** Remove your driver and platform, and replace it with these two parameters.
+**IMPORTANT:** Remove your driver and replace it with this driver class.

     doctrine:
         dbal:
             driver_class: 'Shoofly\DoctrineMultiSchemaBundle\DBAL\MySQL\Driver'
-            platform_service: "shoofly_doctrine_multi_schema.platform"

 Next, list the schemas you want to include in your ORM: